writethedocs/www/docs/conf/na/2015/writing-day.md

 ##### [Write the Docs Guide](http://docs.writethedocs.org/)

-A guide about writing documentation.
+A guide to writing documentation.
 Help us make this guide great for people who want to write docs, but don't know where to start.

 ##### RAML-based API generator